-The U.S. responded to the September 11 attacks on the World Trade Center and the Pentagon in 2001 by invading Iraq, with the intention of toppling the country’s longtime ruler, Saddam Hussein.
+The U.S. responded to the September 11, 2001 attacks on the World Trade Center and the Pentagon by invading Iraq, with the intention of toppling the country’s longtime ruler, Saddam Hussein.
 The invasion and subsequent occupation destabilized much of the country and gave rise to multiple militias.
-Thousands of refugees like Taghreed and her family fled Iraq.
+Thousands of refugees like Taghreed and her family fled the country.

 We were waiting for that night [when the Americans came].
 I was pregnant, 5 months, I couldn’t sleep that night.
 We wanted to be done with Saddam Hussein.
 My family wasn’t really target or suffer from anything, but we were scared all the time.
 You never know.
 People had a lot of dreams and hopes that it will be better.